 - Battery health

-Over time, your battery will degrade, leading to shorter battery life.
-To check your battery health, download a battery health app or go to Settings > Battery > Battery health.
+Over time, your battery will degrade, leading to a shorter battery life.
+To check your battery health, download a battery health app or go to Settings > Battery > Battery Health.
 If your battery health is low, consider replacing the battery.